Sun Country Airlines | Washington, D.C.

 While many think of Washington, DC as a center for policy and procedure, it takes just a stroll down the National Mall, a show at the Folger Theatre or a meal along the Georgetown waterfront to prove this world-renowned city has much more to offer amidst its historic monuments and modern-age architecture.
 The US Capital brings travelers an exciting escape around every turn, literally, thanks to the abundance of historic neighborhoods and commitment to cultural preservation.

-Facts & FundamentalsThe National Air and Space Museum is the most popular museum in DC and the world.
-Just one of over two hundred ornate stained-glass windows in the Washington National Cathedral, the Space Window contains a piece of rock from the moon.
-Residents of Washington, DC were granted the right to vote for president on March 29, 1961.
-There are 715 libraries in Washington, DC, whereas NYC has 833.
-Capital city residents have put them all to good use, as 42% have attained at least a bachelor’s degree (second only to Silicon Valley The Pentagon has 17.5 miles of corridors, 6.5 million square feet and the largest “no-hat no-salute” zone with the five-acre central plaza.
+Facts & FundamentalsThe National Air and Space Museum is the second most popular museum in DC and is recognized as the fourth most-visited in the world.
+One of the more than 200 stained-glass windows in Washington National Cathedral, the Space Window, contains a piece of a moon rock.
+Residents of Washington, D.C. were granted the right to vote for president on March 29, 1961.
+There are 715 libraries in Washington, D.C., whereas NYC has 833.
+DC residents have put them all to good use, as 53% have attained at least a bachelor’s degree (third to Seattle and San Francisco).
+The Pentagon has 17.5 miles of corridors, 6.5 million square feet and the five-acre central plaza is the largest “no-hat no-salute” zone in the US.
 The statue on top of the Capitol Dome is 19.6-feet tall and weighs about 15,000 pounds.
 John Adams was the first president to live in the White House.
 Thomas Jefferson was the first president to be inaugurated in Washington, DC.
 In 1912 the Japanese people presented 3,020 cherry trees to the people of Washington, DC.
-Today there are more than 3,700 cherry trees which bloom every spring.
+Today there are more than 3,800 cherry trees, which bloom every spring.
 The White House was first painted white when it was reconstructed after the British set fire to it in 1814.
-The Smithsonian Institution is comprised of 19 museums and the National Zoo.
+The Smithsonian Institution is comprised of 19 museums and galleries and the National Zoo.
 The National Museum of Natural History is home to more than 126 million specimens and artifacts.
-There is no charge to visit any of the SI’s museums in Washington, DC.
+There is no charge to visit any of SI’s museums in Washington, DC.

 June ushers in summer’s humidity and sends travelers into air-conditioned museums, as rising temperatures average a high of 85 degrees and can top 100.
 Gorgeous fall foliage and milder temps herald the return of politicos to DC in the fall.